programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 ## Imports, Uploads, and Preprocessing

-### Install and Import Packages
+### Import Packages
-The first time you work with spaCy and related packages, you should install and import them in your environment using [pip](https://pypi.org/project/pip/), [conda](https://docs.conda.io/en/latest/), or another environment management tool.
+Import spaCy and related packages into your Colab environment.

 ```
 # Install and import spaCy
-!pip install spaCy
 import spacy

-# Download en_core_web_sm from spaCy
-!spacy download en_core_web_sm

 # Load spaCy visualizer
 from spacy import displacy